eProsima/Integration-Service-docs/README.md

 	    virtual void onTerminate() override;
 	};

-When implementing your ISBridge derived class, you must take in account:
+When you implement your ISBridge derived class, you must take in account:

 - Only ISPublisher::publish is mandatory to implement.
 - When your subscriber receives data, you must call on_received_data function with the data properly converted into SerializedPayload_t.